ASCENSION HAS ADDED "AMAZON SMILE".

 Sunday Coffee Hours -- Post-service informal fellowship follows the 10am service.

-Christian Education -- Both youth and adult on Sundays at 9am.
+Christian Education -- Sundays at 11am

 Community Garden - always looking for volunteers